jadongao/starter-hugo-academic/content/post/mask-system/index.md

 It can be seen that the absolute value of the suction pressure difference in Test case 1 has been reduced by 20Pa, which significantly improves the suction resistance.
 But the absolute value of the exhalation pressure difference increased by 50Pa, and the exhalation resistance increased.

-Test 4: The Arduino microcontroller automatically switches on and off the fan during breathing, and AS510 tests the pressure difference between the inside and outside of the mask during breathing
+Test case 4: The Arduino microcontroller automatically switches on and off the fan during breathing, and AS510 tests the pressure difference between the inside and outside of the mask during breathing
 <div align=center> <img src='./test-case-4.jpg' width = 50%/ height = 20%>> </div>

 After controlling the fan, when exhaling, the fan was turned off.
 Compared to Test case 3 (with the fan on), the maximum pressure difference decreased from 90Pa to about 50Pa, and the exhalation resistance decreased, which was basically equivalent to Test case 1 (without the fan);